majafary/katacoda-scenarios/esm-first-challenge/intro.md

-The Challenges will test you the basic understanding of the Docker, Kubernetes, containers and pod and services.
+The Challenges will test your basic understanding of Docker, Kubernetes, Containers, Pods and Services.